 Rob says that “we must turn this tragedy into a teachable moment.”
 Right on, Rob.
 However, we are the target of the first lesson, not our audience.
 We must think anew.
 We are voices in the wilderness: it’s noisy out there, and we need a proclamation that’s frequent, loud, and clear.
 Our lesson is that we must collaborate to create a national venue on which to give our message national and international attention.

 What’s missing in America

 The National Organization of Women has provided an immeasurable service to the women—and men—of the United States.
 But where is the correlative organization of men?
-The signers of the statement about the rapes in Cleveland, Texas represent many small but important organizations; Voice Male and other publications speak with authority and fervor but none speak with a with a national voice.
+The signers of the statement about the rapes in Cleveland, Texas represent many small but important organizations; Voice Male and other publications speak with authority and fervor but none speak with a national voice.

 I believe that it is up to men to join together to create a more compassionate and egalitarian world.
 It is an unfortunate commentary on men that they have no national organization: men have fallen where women have succeeded.
 To use our favorite male metaphor, we need to step up to the plate.

-I propose an organization of men, perhaps called The National Alliance of Men for Integrity and Compassion (NAMIC pronounced nam-ic) would be pro-feminist, gay-friendly, community-minded, remaking masculinity and, and promoting men’s growth.
+I propose an organization of men, perhaps called The National Alliance of Men for Integrity and Compassion (NAMIC pronounced nam-ic) that would be pro-feminist, gay-friendly, community-minded, remaking masculinity and, promoting men’s growth.
 NAMIC would bring our mentors who are already carrying the message and many other men together.
 It would work to end toxic male socialization to our boys, to promote loving and respectful relationships among men, to create a compassionate world that supports men in intimate familial and other relationships.
 This new organization would incorporate both the battered women’s and the mythopoetic men’s movements.